ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Queries/spatial-queries-map-view.markdown

     )
 {CODE-BLOCK/}

+     {INFO: }
+     Use `spatial.point` to choose the spatial data fields.
+     The Latitude field is always chosen first, and the Longitude field second.
+     {INFO/}

 * **2**. **Play Button**
   Click this button to execute the query.
   The above query searches for documents whose Latitude and Longitude are within the specified circle.